tttapa/Control-Surface/doxygen/pages/MIDI.md

 Similarly, if you send a message to the Arduino using the MIDI monitor, it will be printed in the Serial Monitor, because we used a bidirectional pipe.

+If you only want to print MIDI messages, you can use the
+@ref USBDebugMIDI_Output class instead of @ref USBDebugMIDI_Interface.
+USBDebugMIDI_Output uses less memory, and one of the issues of having multiple USBDebugMIDI_Interfaces is that input cannot work (some of the characters you type in are sent to one of the interfaces, some to the others).

 ### More examples {#midi_md-routing-more-examples}

 - @ref MIDI_Pipes-Routing.ino